puregome/data/README.md

 These files are summaries of the files used by the notebook [ieee.ipynb](https://github.com/puregome/notebooks/blob/master/ieee.ipynb) and others.
 The annotated data files contain two columns: tweet id (td\_str) and label.
-There are three labels: EENS (agrees with the policy), ONEENS (rejects the policy) and ANDERS (other).
-Tweets labelled ANDERS (other) have not been included in the final analysis.
+There are three labels: EENS (supports the policy), ONEENS (rejects the policy) and ANDERS (irrelevant).
+Tweets labelled ANDERS (irrelevant) have not been included in the final analysis.